markojevtic/restful-api/README.md

 In case of the model, we follow KISS principle and we keep number of properties small as it is possible.

+### Implementation overview

+#### Tender API

+In order to provide API to handle create and querying Tenders, we implemented TendersResource a rest controller, and mapped it into "/tenders".
+To make it functional we've introduced TenderService, and TenderResource.
+To see API documentation please take a look [swagger docs](localhost:8080/swagger-ui.html) tender-resource section.